 Here is an example.
-Today the Prime Rate is 2.85%.
-A reasonable VRM would be priced at Prime less 0.65% =è 2.2%.
-Meanwhile, a reasonable five year fixed rate mortgage today is 2.69%.
+Suppose the Prime Rate is 2.45%.
+A reasonable VRM would be priced at Prime less 0.65% = 1.8%.
+Meanwhile, a reasonable five year fixed rate mortgage today is 2.09%.

-It’s the same reason many borrowers last year took out ten year fixed rate mortgages when they were as low as 3.69% – it’s a form of insurance – protection against rising interest rates during the term of your mortgage.
+It’s the same reason some borrowers with long memories of double digit mortgage rates take out ten year fixed rate mortgages when they were under 3% – it’s a form of insurance – protection against rising interest rates during the term of your mortgage.

 Another reason to select a variable rate mortgage is to avoid potentially high prepayment expenses if you have to break your mortgage before it matures.
 Most VRM’s will only charge three months’ interest, whereas fixed rate mortgages can incur a much higher cost.

-So who is right and who is wrong?
 No one actually!
 We’ll only know well after the fact.
-And even then, who knows.
+And even then, who knows?
 Borrowers with a variable rate mortgage always have the ability to convert to a fixed rate mortgage at any time – so even if rates climb a great deal, many VRM borrowers will jump ship.